 - Woodstock Summer Concert Series is in its 22nd season.
 Concerts take place in Northside Hospital-Cherokee Amphitheater on the second Saturday of each month, May to September.
 Free shows start at 7:30 PM.
 Recent Grand Ole Opry inductee and hometown favorite Mark Wills, Better Than Ezra, BB King Blues Band Featuring Michael Lee, multi-platinum chart-topper Little River Band, and The Molly Ringwolds make up the 2019 season.

 - Downtown Woodstock restaurants host live music in the evenings.
 Rootstock & Vine hosts a weekly intimate music series called The Listening Room and it’s a destination for rooftop music every weekend as well.
 Other places in Downtown Woodstock to catch live acts include Copper Coin Coffee, Maxwell’s Cigar Bar, and Pure Taqueria.
-Fire Stone Wood Fired Pizza & Grill has an amazing patio that is a great place to enjoy live music too.

 - The Lantern Series at Elm Street Cultural Arts Village is about conversations and community.
 The series takes place outdoors around tables of six and introduces new music, ideas, and cultures that aren’t typical for Woodstock.
 Coming up are Violet Bell on June 1, The Lee Boys on June 22, House of Waters on July 27, and The Lone Bellow on August 17.